SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

     - Set `orderAmount` from the process content.
     - Select **is greater than**.
-    - Enter **100000** as the value.
+    - Enter **100** as the value.
     - Choose **Apply**.

      ![Process Condition](11.2.png)

-    You have configured your **if** branch to: **if Order Amount is greater than 100000**.
+    You have configured your **if** branch to: **if Order Amount is greater than 100**, as shown in the "Summary".

 ### Create and configure Auto Approval Notification Form

 In this step, you will create a notification form which would be received by supplier if the order is approved automatically without any approvals.
-With the Low-code capabilities, you need not to re-design the Form.
-Let's explore the **Duplicate** feature in SAP Build Process Automation.
+With the low-code capabilities, you do not need to re-design the form.
+Again use the **Duplicate** feature in SAP Build Process Automation and just adapt some items.

 1. To add the new form, you will use the **Duplicate** feature.
 Select the **Overview**.
     - Find **Order Confirmation Form** under the Artifacts section and select three dots **(...)**.